areon546/free-oracle-minecraft-server/README.md

 - Access to a debit card from a bank account
 - You have at least $100 or the equivalent in your local currency, in said bank account

-It requires you to have $100 worth within a bank account, the transaction is temporary and gets cancelled on Oracle's side once they confirm your account to have this money.
+It requires you to have the equivalent of $100 within a bank account, however the transaction is temporary and gets cancelled on Oracle's side once they confirm your account has enough money.

-The transaction WILL NOT deduct any money from your account when cancelled.

 This is a precautionary measure on Oracle's side to demonstrate that your account would be able to pay for any running costs.

+Things to note:
+The transaction WILL NOT deduct any money from your account when cancelled, but it will disappear with no record of it's existance.

-If you stick to their free tier of resources and use them within the predefined limits, they won't actually charge you (unless something was configured incorrectly).
+As a premium account user, if you only use their free tier of resources and use them within the predefined limits, they won't actually charge you (unless something was configured incorrectly).

 ## Creating the Virtual Machine
 Create a Virtual Machine with the settings seen in the blog post.